Google Cloud Identity

 • is a managed service based on the open source Envoy proxy.

-• needs one proxy-only subnet in each region of a VPC network where internal HTTP(S) load balancers is used.
-All the internal HTTP(S) load balancers in a region and VPC network share the same proxy-only subnet because all internal HTTP(S) load balancers in the region and VPC network share a pool of Envoy proxies.
+• needs one proxy-only subnet in each region of a VPC network where the internal Application Load Balancer is used.
+All load balancers in a region and VPC network share the same proxy-only subnet.

 • if a backend becomes unhealthy, traffic is automatically redirected to healthy backends within the same region.